alejandroreyes2/PortfolioProjects/README.md

 - Used R to understand differences in gene expression between time of collection vary by genotypes of Arabidopsis thaliana
 - Principal Component Analysis was done using the function prcomp
 - The libraries ggplot and pheatmap were used to show the separation of genotypes and to visualize clusters

+Other projects:

+1. Analysis of Data Profession Salaries – Personal Project	(_May 2023_)
+- Used Excel to investigate and manipulate data to create an interactive dashboard that highlights key statistics relative to job availability and compensation
+- Utilized vlookup to supplement the existing data table with information from another data table.
+- Implemented custom formulas (with nested if, string functions, etc) to create calculated columns and modify existing columns